 In the light of the recent Cambridge Analytica scandal, one might wonder how secure their data really is.
 No matter the severity, spying on someone without their consent is definitely a clear violation of one’s personal privacy.

-The silver lining to this is that ever since EU released its GDPR report, companies including tech giants have been forced to update their privacy policies which puts a lot more restriction on companies aching to get their hands on your data.
+The silver lining to this is that ever since EU released its GDPR report, companies including tech giants have been forced to update their privacy policies which put a lot more restriction on companies aching to get their hands on your data.

 These privacy measures are to take place in the Mozilla’s upcoming Firefox 65 release.

-However, the most awaited feature has to do with crypto currency as the company has decided to block crypto mining on their browser.
+However, the most awaited feature has to do with cryptocurrency as the company has decided to block crypto mining on their browser.
 However, the release date for the said feature has not been disclosed as of now.

 The world of internet is full of privacy tools; the only thing is that people are too reluctant to use them.
 Instead of opting for privacy tools, most people tend to use the internet without them.